geany/geany-osx/README.md

 	./create_dmg.sh
 	```

 	from within the geany-osx directory.
+If the APPLICATION_CERT variable is
+	defined, the image gets signed by the specified certificate.

 Maintenance
 -----------